+v

 Function: Displays a string on the screen.

-Syntax: void Puts(char str); Header: #include "7188xa.h"
+Syntax: void Puts(char str);

+Header: #include "7188xc.h"

 Description: Puts will call Putch() to send the string.

 str: The pointer to the string to be sent.

+Example: Please refer to "Kbhit()" for an example.

-Scanf()
+• Scanf()

 Function: Scans a character from the input and is similar to the scanf() function.
-(This function cannot be used with MSC converted, and stored.
-The return value does not include any scanned fields that were not stored.
+(This function cannot be used with MSC /VC++)